openstack-k8s-operators/os-diff/README.md

 ```

 Note that the `service` (Glance in this example), must be implemented in the servicecfg package in os-diff.
-Follow the instruction to add new services in the documentation

 ### Add service

-If you want to add a new OpenStack service to this tool follow those instructions:
+If you want to add a new OpenStack service to this tool follow these instructions:

 * Convert your OpenShift configmap to a GO struct with:
 https://zhwt.github.io/yaml-to-go/